lodestar-sr/mpi-ang/deploy/README.md

 ---
 **You have the option of:**

-1.  connecting, using your account/login, switching to the account `proc`, executing the build/deploy script
+1.  connecting, using your account/login, switching to the account `proc`, and then executing the build/deploy script
 2.  or connecting directly as `proc` (once you get the private ssh key to copy to your local machine), and running the build/deploy script
 3.  or running a script from your local machine that will invoke the remote build/deploy script (as user `proc`).
 This script is provided below.